 Although the HSC may approve your treatment abroad, the country you want to go to is not obliged to accept you as a patient for treatment.
 If you are refused treatment in an EEA member state, they will have to explain their decision to refuse treatment.

-The Health and Social Care Board will consider applications for state-funded treatment in another European Economic Area (EEA) country or Switzerland where:
+The Health and Social Care Board will consider applications for state-funded treatment in another European Economic Area (EEA) country where:

 In order for the Board to support the S2 application you will be required to submit the following supportive information: